Flexible working arrangements

 - aged 55 or older

-- experiencing family violence, or
+- experiencing family and domestic violence, or

 If a state or territory law gives an employee a better entitlement to flexible working arrangements, then that state or territory law still applies.